clayvaldez/Cyclistic-Bike-Share-Case-Study-Project/README.md

 ## Data Source
 I will be using the historical data from 2020 Q1 that will cover from January to March of 2020.
-I will be using google sheets to do a base cleaning and will be using BigQuery(SQL) for all the data exploration
+I will be using excel to do a base cleaning and will be using BigQuery(SQL) for all the data exploration